What is Venture Design?

 By Ada Ryland

-Venture design is the main job of the startup founder.
-Granted, there are other things founders also have to do, like sell things (for example, products, services, or parts of their company) and make decisions (usually without enough information) but venture design is the work of "founding" a company.
+Venture Design is the main job of the startup founder.
+Of course, founders also have other things to do, like make sales, raise money, and make hard decisions, but venture design is the work of "founding" a company.

 Eric Ries, author of The Lean Startup, defines a startup as: "a structure designed to create a new product or service under conditions of extreme uncertainty."

-The situation of extreme uncertainty is no joke.
-One thing that hit me recently is the biggest difference between venture design and other kinds of design is the extreme uncertainty that founders face.
-Even if you have chosen a fairly stable business model, the customer segmentation is probably new which means the market definition is new, and, along with that, the market that you are attempting to target is probably changing.
-The trajectory of innovation in most markets these days is crazy steep, making it is very hard to position your company successfully.
-To add to that, if you don't have an unfair advantage, you can do all of the work to get to growth and then watch an incumbent copy what you did and take it from you.
+Even if you have chosen a fairly stable business model, the customer segmentation is probably new, which means the market definition is new.
+Along with that, the market that you are attempting to target is likely changing in real-time.
+The trajectory of innovation in most markets these days is crazy steep, making it very hard to position your company successfully, much less get the attention of your customers.

 The definition of venture: